Bert1952/Vevor-Meteo-station-rf-protocol/README.md

 Word 5 Gust windspeed.
 Relation to km/u  *73/100

 Word 6 Direction word bit 8: bit 2 of this word is setted.
 Other bits probably  batt stat etc

+Word 7 Direction 0-0ff  8 bits of total 9 (0-360 degrees)

+Word 8 and 9.
+16 bits raincounter.
+Word 8 is HI part.  each increment will be 0.2 mm

+Word 10 and 11  UV radiation.
+Word 10 is HI part.
+Word 12,13,14 and may be 15  24 bits of Solar radiation.
+Could be 32 bits.
+Words 16-20 unknown. steady data